tlin41390/stock-analysis/README.md

   through a series of commands, which is alot more efficient than doing it manually.

  ## Results
-  According to the results of the stocks, in 2017
+  According to the results of the stocks, in 2017 there was a higher rate of return for all stocks, except for TERP, and generally the volume of each stock was higher than in 2018, where almost all the stocks in 2018 sees a negative rate in return, except for the stocks ENPH which yield a return of 81.9% and RUN which has a return rate of 84%.
+The runtimes of the refractored code is slightly faster than the Allstock analysis as seen when the the original code usually goes over .5 milliseconds, while the refractored code performance is generally slightly below .5 milliseconds

+![2017 runtime complexity of refractored code]